 Since 1911, there have been few automotive brands as iconic as Chevrolet.
 Along with their sister company, General Motors, the ‘Chevy’ name has become known for providing drivers with upscale features at a mainstream price that competes with the likes of Ford, Dodge, and Buick.
-One such vehicle that has helped Chevy achieve their legendary status among American motorists is the Impala.
+One vehicle that helped Chevy achieve their legendary status among American motorists is the Impala.

 While Chevy discontinued the Impala in 2020, the sedan remains a smart option for used car buyers searching for reliable transportation.
 But, as you should do before any major purchase, it’s essential to understand that there is more to owning an Impala than just the sticker price.
 Accounting for expenses such as essential maintenance, unexpected repairs, and potential recalls must be factored into the true cost of owning an Impala — or any — vehicle.

 The Impala’s legacy dates back to its debut during the 1958 model year when it debuted alongside classic cars like the Bel Air Impala Sport Coupe.
 Developed to celebrate GM’s 50th year of production, it debuted at the General Motors Motorama show and quickly became the automaker’s best-selling, full-size sedan.

 Throughout the Impala’s ten generations, such as introducing the SS appearance package in 1960, Chevrolet has focused on delivering value and comfort, while models like the SS would thrill performance enthusiasts.
 Even specially built versions would serve numerous police departments and taxi companies across the country for decades.

 Who Could Benefit From An Impala?